surface-ui/surface_formatter/README.md

 />
 ```

-Also note above that if the Elixir code formatter introduces newlines,
+Note in the above example that if the Elixir code formatter introduces
-whitespace between the expression and the interpolation brackets is collapsed.
+newlines, whitespace between the expression and the interpolation brackets is
-That is to say the formatter will emit `list={{[` instead of `list={{ [`.
+collapsed.
+That is to say the formatter will emit `list={{[` instead of
+`list={{ [`.

 #### Wrapping attributes on separate lines